zxmeng98/Sylvie/README.md

 - `--dataset`: the dataset you want to use
 - `--model`: the model to use
 - `--n-hidden`: the number of hidden units
-- `--n-layers`: the number of GCN layers
+- `--n-layers`: the number of model layers
 - `--n-partitions`: the number of partitions
 - `--master-addr`: the address of master server
 - `--port`: the network port for communication